How our staff digs in to help the community

 Janine Breton, merchandising analyst, helps harvest produce at the Healthy City Youth Farm in Burlington, VT.
 The Healthy City Youth Initiative is a hands-on, farm-to-school program designed to teach basic cooking and gardening skills, boost physical activity and increase healthy lifestyle choices for Burlington K-12 students.

-Erin Kirkpatrick, a customer service specialist, in 2011 with a truckload of 55 turkeys for our local food shelf.
+Erin Kirkpatrick in 2011 with a truckload of 55 turkeys for our local food shelf.

 Gardener's Supply has a long history of supporting organizations that promote gardening, nutrition and the environment — in fact, we give away 8 percent of our profits every year to these important causes.